wilbyang/Kingboard/README.md

 ### Frontend Development
 - The frontend is built with React using modern hooks and practices
-- Custom CSS is used for styling without external UI frameworks
+- Custom CSS is used for styling
 - Debouncing is implemented for search functionality to optimize performance
 - To build for production:
   ```bash